 Surrogate, internal standard and matrix spike recoveries will be used to evaluate data quality.
-The laboratory quality assurance/quality control program will include the following elements:
+The laboratory QA/QC program will include the following elements:

-- Precision, in terms of relative percent difference (RPD), will be determined by relative sample analysis at a frequency of one duplicate analysis for each batch of ten project samples or a frequency of 10 percent (10%).
+- Precision, in terms of RPD, will be determined by relative sample analysis at a frequency of one duplicate analysis for each batch of ten project samples or a frequency of 10%.
 RPD is defined as the absolute difference of duplicate measurements divided by the mean of these analyses normalized to percentage. - Accuracy, in terms of percent recovery (recovery of known constituent additions or surrogate recoveries), will be determined by the analysis of spiked and unspiked samples.
 MS/MSD will be used to determine analytical accuracy.
 The frequency of MS/MSD analyses will be one project sample MS/MSD per set of 20 project samples. - One method blank will be prepared and analyzed with each batch of project samples.
-The total number of method blank sample analyses will be determined by the laboratory analytical batch size. - Standard Reference Materials (SRMs) will be used for each analysis.
+The total number of method blank sample analyses will be determined by the laboratory analytical batch size. - SRMs will be used for each analysis.
 Sources of SRM's include the U.S. EPA, commercially available material from CRADA certified vendors and/or laboratory produced solutions.
 SRMs, when available and appropriate, will be processed and analyzed on a frequency of one per set of samples. - Completeness is the evaluation of the amount of valid data generated versus the total set of data produced from a particular sampling and analysis event.
 Valid data is determined by independent confirmation of compliance with method-specific and project-specific data quality objectives.
 The calculation of data set completeness will be performed by the following equation.